 Because we know that one year increase in age the mean LDL decreases by 0.09 mg/dL (-0.050, 0.367), the 5 year difference in age would simply be parameter estimate and CI limits multiplied by 5.
 This is possible because the model is multiplicative.

 Thus the estimate and CI for the mean difference in LDL across groups that differ by 5 years is -0.45 mg/dL (-0.250, 1.835)

+Total: 3

 Perform a test for a nonzero correlation between LDL and age.
 How does your regression-based conclusion about an association between LDL and age compare to inference about correlation?

 The R-squared for this regression model is 0.0002.
 This value tells us that 0.02% of the variation in LDL is explained by age.
 This R-squared suggests that age does not greatly influence LDL.

+Correct correlation (1)

+p-value and decision (1)

+Total: 1

 Discussion Sections: January 13 – 17, 2014